felipefrr/mpa_splc/README.md

 We're covering the following aspects of this project: Unit Tests, Code Coverage, Linting and Type Checking.

 ### 📝💻 Todo
-- [ ] Implement function add artificial source and sync vertex
-- [ ] Implement Main Path Search
-- [ ] Create a good UI
 - [ ] Improve unit tests implementation
+- [✔️] Implement function add artificial source and sync vertex
+- [✔️] Implement Main Path Search
-- [50%] Migrate all the code of rdurelli/splc_main_path to this repo
+- [✔️] Migrate all the code of rdurelli/splc_main_path to this repo
 - [✔️] Write the unit tests for `convert_graph_to_dag`
 - [✔️] Write the unit tests
 - [✔️] Implement IO functions